 Please ensure that you bring your own cup or equivalent to the event.

-Entries for The Giant’s Cup will open on 1st October 2019 at 09h00.
-Only 100 entries will be made available.
+Entries for The Giant’s Cup will open on 1st December 2020 at 09h00.
+Only 100 entries will be made available across all the Giant’s Cup and Hiking Giants events.

 Race Package – includes 3 Nights hotel accommodation on a room sharing basis and 6 meals (dinners / breakfasts) in the three hotels en-route including the awards dinner on the Saturday night

 Supporters Package – a limited number of packages for supporters are available at the rate of R 3950.
 This includes 3 nights accommodation on a sharing basis / all hotel meals (3 dinners including awards dinner & 3 breakfasts) / health lunches at end of both days.
 Access to cheese and wine and sundowners where applicable.
 Any supporters packages required must be selected at time of entry.